Brand Building – Lead With A Unifying Brand Idea

 They also believe that everyone has the right to see.
 Almost one billion people worldwide lack access to glasses, which means that 15% of the world’s population cannot effectively learn or work.
 To help address this problem, Warby Parker partners with non-profits like VisionSpring to ensure that for every pair of glasses sold, a pair is distributed to someone in need.

 In a world where consumers are relating to brands at a much deeper level, skin-deep, claim-driven relationships no longer hold weight.
 Now, “brand actions” speak louder than “brand words.”
 A brand must have the power to impact more than marketing expression — it must drive business behavior.
 It must become the North Star – starting with its unifying brand idea – that guides business decisions across every department, discipline and function.

 Creating A Unifying Brand Idea

-In our experience, the following are some invaluable elements of strategic branding that aren’t bound by size of company, brand or budget.
-What isn’t on the table however, is the disciplined process of what it takes to build a brand – starting with your unifying brand idea.
-Just because you build it, does not mean people will come.
+In our experience shaping, launching, and reenergizing brands across the health and wellness landscape, the following are some invaluable elements of strategic branding that aren’t bound by size of company, brand or budget.
+The disciplined process of what it takes to build a brand – starting with your unifying brand idea – is a must to align everyone and everything.

 - Big Dig.
 Every great brand starts with a big dig.
 Obsessing over the nuances of the business yet seeing a brand through a very different lens — the consumers’.
 Starting with consumers – and the problem you are solving for them – is paramount because the consumer has never had more power or more say.
 You need to ask the hard questions, push past assumptions and challenge what’s accepted so that a brand can break new ground and inspire a one-of-a-kind connection.